 Speaking Passionately on Behalf of Those who Cannot Speak

-Ultimately THE RAMA EXHIBITION requires a permanent home to maximize the power of the experience and enhance each person’s immersive, interactive experience.
-This basic floor plan is now inspiring a collaboration between Calley and Big Island architect in training Ciro Podany.
+Ultimately, the design of a deep green building is envisioned for The Rama Exhibition’s permanent home as the center of a World Peace and Healing Garden to maximize the power of the experience and enhance each person’s immersive, interactive experience.
+This conceptual floor plan has inspired a collaboration between Calley and Big Island bamboo architect Ciro Podany.
 Stay tuned for these spectacular green building sketches.